Beef Chili Recipe

 - Chopped fresh cilantro

 While this is a classic version of beef chili, there are many ways to customize it to your tastes.

-- Turkey: Use ground turkey instead of the beef.
+- Turkey chili.
+Use ground turkey instead of the beef.
 Or even a combo works – 1 pound turkey and 1 pound beef.

-- Three Bean: Use a total of 3 1/2 cups of black beans, pinto beans and kidney beans.
+- Three bean chili.
+Use a total of 3 1/2 cups of black beans, pinto beans and kidney beans.

-- Meat Lovers: Use 2 pounds of cubed and browned stew meat instead of the ground beef.
+- Meat lovers chili.
+Use 2 pounds of cubed and browned stew meat instead of the ground beef.